 Minimum Contact Accumulation Conveyor

-Minimum contact accumulation conveyors are ideal for transporting products of consistent size in operations that require only short sections of accumulation.
+- Transporting products of consistent size in operations that require only short sections of accumulation.